-All residential development proposals should be built to the Lifetime Homes standard and demonstrate at least the 'Good/Silver' Building for Life (BfL) design standard, or its equivalent.
+All residential development proposals should be built to the Lifetime Homes standard and demonstrate how they meet Building for Life 12, or its equivalent.
 However, the Council will take into account the economics of provision, including particular costs that may threaten the viability of the site.
 All residential development will be expected to adhere to the guidance set out in the New Housing in Context Supplementary Planning Guidance (SPG) until this has been updated and the Council will prepare Supplementary Planning Documents to provide necessary additional guidance.